jolpica/jolpica-f1/docs/endpoints/pitstops.md

 ### Season \*\*REQUIRED\*\*

 **Filters for the season that the list of pitstops will be from.
-Year numbers are valid as is 'current' to get the pitstops of a given round in the current season**
+Year numbers are valid as is `current` to get the pitstops of a given round in the current season**

 `/{season}/` -> ex: `/ergast/f1/2024/1/pitstops/`